crillab/stereo2vec/readme.md

 -    **batch_size**: the number of molecules in each batch for Mordred Descriptors (optional, by default it's 5000, it will just work for Mordred Descriptors)

 #### Example usage:

+    # If you want to use your own file, called filename, you can the following command:
+    python evaluate.py --method_name "MACCS" --file filename;
+    # To test with the prebuilt file, you can use the following examples:
     python evaluate.py --method_name "MACCS";
     python evaluate.py --method_name "ECFPChirality" --dimensions 1024;
     python evaluate.py --method_name "ECFPChirality" --dimensions 1024 --radius 2;